 - Mutually Reinforcing Activities All partners commit to developing a mutually reinforcing plan of action while applying strategies that may be differentiated.

 - Continuous Communication and Inclusive Engagement All partners commit to frequent communications within and across organizations, to build trust and inform ongoing learning and adaptation of strategy.
 Genuine community engagement at all levels is crucial to the success of this work.

 - Backbone OrganizationCreating and managing collective impact requires dedicated and sufficient backbone support.
 The organization helps facilitate and drive the process, but the community leads the decision making.
 Backbone support includes providing staff to facilitate, communicate, manage data support, and engage the community.
-United Way of Western Connecticut serves in this role for Stamford Cradle to Career.
+United Way of Coastal and Western Connecticut serves in this role for Stamford Cradle to Career.